Analysis of contagion maps on a class of networks that are spatially embedded in a torus

 \section{Methods}

-We construct a point cloud by mapping the network nodes to points in $\mathbb{R}^N$ based on their activation times during different realizations of the contagion dynamics.
-This so-called \emph{contagion map} was first studied in \cite{Taylor2015} and is inspired by approaches, such as diffusion maps and Isomap \cite{Belkin2002, Tenenbaum2000, Coifman2005, Gerber2007, Sorzano2014}, from nonlinear dimension reduction.
-One can construe a point cloud that is the image of a contagion map as a distortion of an underlying network structure that reflects the contagion dynamics.
+We construct a point cloud by mapping the nodes of a network to points in $\mathbb{R}^N$ based on their activation times in different realizations of the contagion dynamics.
+This so-called \emph{contagion map} was first studied in \cite{Taylor2015} and is inspired by approaches, such as diffusion maps and Isomap \cite{Belkin2002, Tenenbaum2000, Coifman2005, Gerber2007, Sorzano2014}, from nonlinear dimensionality reduction.
+A point cloud that is the image of a contagion map can be interpreted as a distortion of an underlying network structure that reflects the contagion dynamics.
 We analyze the structure of this point cloud from three different perspectives --- topologically, geometrically, and with respect to dimensionality --- and compare it to the structure of the underlying network.
-We expect the structure of the point loud in $\mathbb{R}^N$ to resemble the structure of the underlying network when the contagion spreads predominantly via WFP.
-We perform a bifurcation analysis\footnote{The traditional use of the term `bifurcation' \cite{gucken1983} is to describe situations in dynamical-systems theory in which a system's qualitative behavior changes in a mathematically quantifiable way (e.g., as expressed using a normal form), such as the onset of a limit cycle for a critical value of a parameter, as a function of one or more parameters.
-The notion of bifurcation that we examine in the present paper is somewhat different in flavor from classical bifurcations, but we nevertheless examine qualitative changes in dynamics as we adjust parameters in a model.} to identify regions in the parameter space for which WFP is the predominant mode of propagation, and we use the results of this analysis to validate that the structure of the underlying network is recovered in the point cloud whenever the contagion spreads predominantly via WFP.
+We expect the structure of the point cloud in $\mathbb{R}^N$ to resemble the structure of the underlying network when the contagion spreads predominantly via WFP.
+We perform a bifurcation analysis \footnote{The traditional use of the term `bifurcation' \cite{gucken1983} is to describe situations in dynamical-systems theory in which a system's qualitative behavior changes in a mathematically quantifiable way (e.g., as expressed using a normal form), such as the onset of a limit cycle for a critical value of a parameter, as a function of one or more parameters.
+The notion of bifurcation that we examine in the present paper is somewhat different in flavor from classical bifurcations, but we still examine qualitative changes in dynamics as we adjust parameters in a model.} to identify regions in parameter space for which WFP is the predominant mode of propagation, and we use the results of this analysis to validate that the structure of the underlying network is recovered in the point cloud whenever the contagion spreads predominantly via WFP.